PaulYoum/Carpool-Casual/README.md

 - Create a responsive HTML app so all that's needed is a browser.
 You don't have to own a smartphone, and that means we can target users in all demographics.
 - Only one event is available for this implementation
 - Design algorithm to match passengers to driver based upon available seats and proximity to driver
-- Email users when matches are found
+- Automaticlly email group matches and route details the night prior to the event

 ## Team Members